opil/documentation/docs/develop/TP/opil_tp_api.md

 Any feedback on this document is highly welcome, including bug reports, typos or information you think should be included but is not.
 Please send the feedback through email to: module@l4ms.eu.
 Thank you in advance.

 # Interfaces Produced
- We recommend to read the TaskPlanner/TaskSupervisor introduction to understand our concept of the TaskSupervisor (including the TaskScheduling, TaskManagers and Tasks).
+ We recommend to read the TaskPlanner/TaskSupervisor introduction to understand our concept of the TaskSupervisor.

 ## TransportOrderUpdate
 Once, a Transportion by an AGV starts, the TaskPlanner will create a TransportOrderUpdate.